-Tech Mahindra and Microsoft Collaborate to Launch a Unified Workbench with Microsoft Fabric
+Tech Mahindra And Microsoft Collaborate To Launch A Unified Workbench With Microsoft Fabric

-(MENAFN- The Revelation Consultancy DMCC) Pune – April 10th, 2024: Tech Mahindra, a leading provider of digital transformation, consulting, and business re-engineering solutions and services, announced a collaboration with Microsoft to launch a unified workbench on Microsoft Fabric.
+(MENAFN- Mid-East) Tech Mahindra, a leading provider of digital transformation, consulting, and business re-engineering solutions and services, announced a collaboration with Microsoft to launch a unified workbench on Microsoft Fabric.
 The workbench will help organizations accelerate adoption of Microsoft Fabric and enable them to create complex data workflows with a simple to use interface.
 This workbench uses Microsoft Fabric, an all-in-one analytics solution for enterprises including data movement, data science, real-time analytics, and business intelligence.

 This collaboration will combine the best of Tech Mahindra's Intellectual Properties (IPs) with Microsoft Fabric capabilities, to help customers fast-track their data-to-insight journey and improve business agility.
 It will further streamline workflows, optimize data, automate processes, and enhance operational efficiency by 30-40%, thereby reducing costs associated with traditional data management.
 Customers will have a single dashboard with a unified view of enterprise tools and systems, eliminating silos and enabling improved decision-making.